kira-vlsv/kira-vlsv/README.md

 <h2> :books: Projects </h2>

 <h3><a href="https://github.com/kira-vlsv/trello-demo-project">1.
-Demo Test Automation Project</a></h3>
+Test Automation Project for Trello</a></h3>
 <p> Ready-made solution for test automation using Trello as an example.
 The project utilizes <code>Java</code> programming
 language with testing libraries such as <code>Rest-Assured</code> for API testing and <code>Selenide</code> for UI testing.
 The tests can be executed either locally or through <code>Jenkins</code>.
 UI tests are run on <code>Selenoid</code>.
 After test execution,
 <code>Allure reports</code> are generated, and notifications are sent to <code>Telegram</code>. </p>

-<h3><a href="https://github.com/kira-vlsv/niffler-st2/tree/dev/niffler-e-2-e-tests">2.
-Niffler WebApp Tests</a></h3>
+<h3><a href="https://github.com/kira-vlsv/niffler-st2/blob/dev/niffler-e-2-e-tests/README.md">2.
+Automated Testing for a Microservices-Based Web Application 'Niffler'</a></h3>
 <p> This repository showcases my coursework achievements.
-I've mastered JUnit 5 extensions, diverse DB connections (JDBC, Spring JDBC, Hibernate), add custom Allure templates and Selenide conditions.
-Also, I've tested gRPC, used Mockito, and Wiremock.
+I gained experience with JUnit5 Extensions, DB connections, mocking, gRPC testing, unit testing and others.
 Explore this repository to witness my progress in testing and development. </p>

 <h2> :seedling: Learning Goals </h2>